in memory of

 book: Perfect Sight Without Glasses

 His original 1920 book.
-His findings after many years devoted to research and experimental work dealing with issues that orthodox ophthalmology could not explain or would not acknowledge.
+His findings after many years devoted to research and experimental work dealing with issues that conventional ophthalmology could not explain or would not acknowledge.

-She was a patient of Dr. Bates's while he was still doing experimental work and developing his methods.
-She was cured of myopia by his methods, and thereafter was his assistant in experimental work and later took part of the constant flow of Dr. Bates's patients at the clinic.
-She and Bates eventually married.
+She was a patient of Dr. Bates’s while he was still doing experimental work and developing his methods.
+She eliminated her myopia by his methods, and thereafter was his assistant in experimental work and later took part of the constant flow of Dr. Bates’s patients at the clinic.
+She and Dr. Bates eventually married.

 book: Stories from the Clinic

-This book summarizes some of the most interesting case histories of patients she had the opportunity to work with.
-A wide variety of cases, including school children and patients with disease conditions.
+This book summarizes some of the most interesting case histories of patients she had the opportunity to work with, including children and patients with disease conditions.

 William B. MacCracken, M.D.